Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Multimessenger constraints on the EoS and NSBH population properties

 Finally, in Fig.~\ref{fig:em_bright_joint}, we show the posterior on the EM-bright fraction obtained using our NSBH multimessenger analysis.
 Rather than marginalizing over the EoS uncertainty using the \cite{legred_isaac_2022_6502467} posteriors, we use the posterior on the $\boldsymbol{\Lambda}_{\mathrm{EoS}}$ piecewise polytrope parameters obtained using the method described in Section~\ref{sec:joint_methods}.
 The posterior on the EM-bright fraction is similar to the one shown in the top panel of Fig.~\ref{fig:em_bright} but is more narrowly peaked at $f_{\text{EM-bright}}=0$.
-We find $f(\hat{M}_{\mathrm{rem}} \geq 0) \leq 0.072$ at 90\% credibility.
+We find $f(\hat{M}_{\mathrm{rem}} \geq 0) \leq 0.075$ at 90\% credibility.
 Because our EoS constraints are comparable to those of \cite{Legred:2021hdx}, the source of this difference must be the improved measurement of the mass ratio distribution under the multimessenger model, which favors more extreme mass ratios and hence less remnant mass following the merger.
+In this case we find that the samples corresponding to the largest EM-bright fractions are driven by the hyperparameter posteriors that favor large black hole spins and stiff EoSs, consistent with the prediction that the NSs in these systems are more easily disrupted.